makaimura/amazon-shopping-casperJS/README.md

 ## What the script do
 - Add what you want to buy to the cart.
 - Proceed to checkout.
-No, you cannot update the quantity.
 - Sign in to Amazon.co.jp
 - Check the checkbox to say you are over 20 years old
 - Place your order.

 ## What doesn't(future tasks)
-- Use encrypted credentials.
-  The script deal with the user credentials for Amazon.co.jp as hard-coded parameter values.
+- **Use encrypted credentials**: The script deal with the user credentials for Amazon.co.jp as hard-coded parameter values.
 Yes, your credentials will be on the *.js file.
 I know it's terrible...
-- Refer credentials from an external file or something.
-  Same as above.
+- **Refer credentials from an external file or something**: Same as above.
-- Throw exceptions.
-  If something unexpected like a pop-up says "Would you like to try Amazon Prime?" happened, the script doesn't work correctly and throw any error messages.
+- **Throw exceptions**: If something unexpected like a pop-up says "Would you like to try Amazon Prime?" happened, the script doesn't work correctly and throw any error messages.
 Just hung-up or time-out.

 ## Author
 Alice MAKAIMURA